KGGoodchild/PowerBI-Portfolio/README.md

 🔗 [Click here to view the full project details →](Coffee_Sales_Infographic)

-> *This tool was designed without the assistance of AI, using a mock scenario with ficitious data.*
+> *This infographic was designed without the assistance of AI, using a mock scenario with ficitious data.*</br>
+> *This infographic was created in July 2026.*

   </details>